 #2) Set goals & define your financial vision

 When it comes to financial success, a powerful vision coupled with realistic medium and short-term financial goals is crucial.
-This is because if we don’t know what we’re trying to achieve, we will be very unlikely to be interested in a budgeting and saving, which are the pillars of financial success and long term, sustainable wealth.
+This is because if we don’t know what we’re trying to achieve, we will be very unlikely to be interested in budgeting and saving, which are the pillars of financial success and long-term, sustainable wealth.

 #3) Reduce spending & expenses